Office Hours Summer 2016By appointment

-As native Southern Californians, my family and I have adjusted well to Maine and are particularly enjoying the great city of Portland.
+As native Southern Californians, my family and I have adjusted well to Maine and particularly enjoy the great city of Portland.

 The broad areas of specialization that I work in are social movements, social networks, the sociology of work, the sociology of education, political sociology, and social inequality.
 I am primarily a quantitative survey researcher, but also employ other methods (most notably social network analysis) regularly.
 My research tends to surround the study of alternative social forms and focuses on three areas in particular: community currency (an alternative to the mainstream economy), home schooling (an alternative to the public education system), and workplace democracy (an alternative to bureaucratic control structures).
 All three of these are "bottom-up" initiatives to empower the marginalized.
 Community currencies and home schooling are forms of what I call "alternative social movements."